juandavidGF/dataStructures-algorithms/README.md

 # dataStructures-algorithms
-This repository contains data structures and algorithms examples.
+Excersises of data structures and algorithms.